SocNavData/SocNav3/README.md

 Official repository of the paper [Towards Data-Driven Metrics for Social Robot Navigation Benchmarking](...)

 This project is a joined effort towards the development of a data-driven Social Robot Navigation metric to facilitate benchmarking and policy optimization.
-Motivated by the lack of a standardized method to benchmark Social robot Navigation (SocNav) policies, we propose an **A**ll-encompassing **L**earned **T**rajectory-wise (ALT) metric, which is learned directly from human evaluations of full robot trajectories, conditioned on contexts.
+Motivated by the lack of a standardized method to benchmark Social robot Navigation (SocNav) policies, we propose an **A**ll-encompassing **L**earned **T**rajectory-wise (ALT) metric, which is learned directly from human evaluations of full robot trajectories, conditioned on goals and contexts.

-This repository contains the core code and utilities for working with the proposed trajectory-wise dataset (SocNav3).
+This repository contains the core code and utilities for working with the proposed dataset (SocNav3).
 Alongside a baseline implementation to replicate our results, it also includes tools to check and visualize data, supporting dataset extension and further research.

 All data required to run the code is available at the following link: [SocNav3_all_data](https://www.dropbox.com/scl/fo/5mdx98kxux31tpz17t737/ABZuqYOXVMrcGJmUGeBQBo0?rlkey=70f89t67bg4zoa6g6lw5dcflg&st=2o6n9lbn&dl=0)